AUTOR

 UK ephemeral was a progressive rock band, which for various reasons they left halfway, and I can influence not duly appreciated, although attending three fantastic albums, two studio and one live

-The origin of Bill Bruford (former Yes, King Crimson, and he finished touring with Genesis), John Wetton (ex-King Crimson) and Rick Wakeman (ex-Yes), which also began to resume his solo work .. . 'm even the possibility that Robert Fripp himself was interested in this project, which completely waste almost immediately.
+The origin of Bill Bruford (former Yes, King Crimson, and he finished touring with Genesis), John Wetton (ex-King Crimson) and Rick Wakeman (ex-Yes), who also began to summarize his solo work... 'm even the possibility that Robert Fripp himself was interested in this project, which completely wasted almost immediately.
 This formation came to rehearse a few months until the abandonment of Wakeman, and there are the violinist and keyboardist Eddie Jobson (Frank Zappa) and Allan Holdsworth, famed guitarist in sound "Canterbury" group Soft Machine, Gong and Tempest.

-The first was called "UK" (1978) and is a good summary of symphonic rock with jazzy idea of Bruford and Holdsworth, that just leave the band after that album ...
+The first was called "UK" (1978) and is a good summary of symphonic rock with jazzy idea of Bruford and Holdsworth, who just left the band after that album...

 Jethro Tull-Stormwatch (1979)